 - 2. Indent the first line of each paragraph and do not insert an extra line space between paragraphs.

-- 3. Number pages consecutively and use line numbering.
+- 3. Number pages consecutively and use continuous line numbering.

 - 4. Files prepared using Microsoft Word are preferred but Text, Postscript, RTF, and LaTeX formats are acceptable alternatives (PDF formats are not acceptable).
 If you are using a recent version of MS Word, please format text files as .doc rather than .docx.